bsiever/canvas-scripts/README.md

 3. Use `putCourseSchedule.py` to post the changes.
 Give the .json file to use as the first command line argument.
 (Ex: `./putCourseSchedule.py newSemester.json`).
 4. Check your calendar / course stream to quickly spot any problems.
 5. If you were working from the beta instance and are happy with the results, update the `API_URL` and re-run the script to push to the production instance.

+# Getting Emails

+`getStudentEmailsForPiazza.py` will get a list of all email addresses from Canvas (handy for merged sections).
+This can be an easy way to pull emails and update external tools, like Piazza (I use Piazza's drop/add feature with this list).
+I usually run like: `./getStudentEmailsForPiazza.py | tee TODAYS_ROLL.txt`.